FailAcademy/learning/adp-vancouver/_slides/week-02/04-functional-programming.md

 - Currying is a function that takes a function with multiple parameters as input and returns a function with exactly one parameter
 - Partial application is the process of applying a function to some of its arguments
 - The partially applied function gets returned for later use, i.e. a function that takes a function with multiple parameters and returns a function with fewer parameters

 ---

+#Why use Currying?

+1. Write small reusable code modules (partial application with at least one fixed argument).

+2. Avoid calling a function with the same arguments.

+---